Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Spectral networks

 The fact that the generating functions $F(\wp,\vartheta)$ associate a combination of paths on $\Sigma$ with a path $\wp$ on $C$ in a homotopy-invariant manner is a crucial feature.
 This property allows these functions to be utilized as tools for constructing non-abelian flat connections on $C$ from abelian flat connections on $\Sigma$.
-This process is referred to as \textit{non-abelianization} , while the reverse process is called \textit{abelianization} .
+This process is referred to as \textit{non-abelianization} , while the reverse process is called \textit{abelianization} \cite{HoNe}.
 This property serves as a guiding principle in \cite{Gaiotto:2012rg} for defining a topological notion of a spectral network, which can be viewed as graphs on $C$ associated with a not-necessarily holomorphic ramified covering $\Sigma \rightarrow C$.
 It is also the primary reason behind the increasing interest in spectral networks as a tool for studying higher-rank Teichmüller spaces.
-Spectral networks can be regarded as a generalization of Fock--Goncharov coordinates on moduli spaces of flat connections on surfaces.
-While the spectral networks introduced in \cite{Gaiotto:2012rg} generalize Fock--Goncharov $\mathcal A$-coordinates on moduli spaces of decorated flat connections (as further discussed in \cite{Gaiotto:2012db}), there exists a slightly modified notion of spectral networks that generalizes Fock--Goncharov $\mathcal X$-coordinates on moduli spaces of framed flat connections.
-This ``type $\mathcal X$'' version will be the primary focus of our discussion.
+While spectral networks were originally introduced in \cite{Gaiotto:2012rg} as a way to generalize Fock--Goncharov coordinates (of type $\mathcal{A}$, and also of type $\mathcal{X}$ with a slight modification), these have now proven to encompass many more subjects of geometric and physical relevance.

 We close this brief overview introducing spectral networks by mentioning that a very effective tool for drawing spectral networks is the program ``Loom'' developed by P. Longhi, C. Park, and A. Neitzke, which is freely available online on GitHub \cite{LonghiLOOM2016}.
 The front page picture of the book as well as \Cref{Fig:SNpureSU2,fig:KwallsSU2} were obtained using Loom.